Severe Thunderstorm Warning issued for Grundy, Kane, Kendall by NWS - NewsBreak

 Severe Thunderstorm Warning issued for Grundy, Kane, Kendall by NWS

-Effective: 2021-08-11 09:38:00 CDT Expires: 2021-08-11 09:45:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
-Target Area: Grundy; Kane; Kendall A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 945 AM CDT FOR KENDALL...NORTHERN GRUNDY AND SOUTHERN KANE COUNTIES At 937 AM CDT, a severe thunderstorm was located near Crest Hill, or near Plainfield, moving east at 65 mph.
+Effective: 2021-08-11 09:50:00 CDT Expires: 2021-08-11 10:30:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+Target Area: Grundy; Kane; Kendall The National Weather Service in Chicago has issued a * Severe Thunderstorm Warning for Kendall County in northeastern Illinois Northern Grundy County in northeastern Illinois Southern Kane County in northeastern Illinois * Until 1030 AM CDT. * At 949 AM CDT, a severe thunderstorm was located over Homer Glen, moving east at 65 mph.
 HAZARD...70 mph wind gusts.
-This storm is producing widespread wind damage!
-SOURCE...Trained Spotters.
+SOURCE...Trained Weather Spotters.
 IMPACT...Expect considerable tree damage.
-Damage is likely to mobile homes, roofs, and outbuildings.
-Locations impacted include Aurora, Joliet, Plainfield, Oswego, Batavia, Yorkville, Morris, Channahon, Minooka, Plano, Sandwich, Coal City, Montgomery, North Aurora, Sugar Grove, Boulder Hill, Diamond, Newark, Millington and Big Rock.
+Damage is likely to mobile homes, roofs, and outbuildings. * Locations impacted include Aurora, Joliet, Plainfield, Oswego, Batavia, Yorkville, Morris, Channahon, Minooka, Plano, Sandwich, Coal City, Montgomery, North Aurora, Sugar Grove, Boulder Hill, Diamond, Newark, Millington and Big Rock.
+Including the following interstates I-80 between mile markers 104 and 122.
+I-88 between mile markers 108 and 120.
+This includes...
+Aurora University, Gebhard Woods State Park, Grundy County Speedway and Fairgrounds, IL Math and Science Academy, Waubonsee Community College, and William G Stratton State Park.
 THUNDERSTORM DAMAGE THREAT...CONSIDERABLE HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...<.75 IN WIND THREAT...OBSERVED MAX WIND GUST...70 MPHalerts.weather.gov

 Comments / 0